Cover for homes at risk of flooding across the UK

 How do you know my home is at risk of flooding?

-We use detailed flood models to help us determine the likelihood that a property will flood.
-The models take a number of factors into account, including proximity to a water course and the lie of the land (topography).
+We use detailed flood models to help us work out how likely it is that a property will flood.
+The models look at several factors, including how near it is to a water course and the lie of the land (topography).